 - Data lakes – Data lakes are a way for us to take all the data we know we have available and throwing it somewhere, we don’t know what we want to do with it yet, but let’s just put it somewhere and then we’ll figure out what we’re going to do with it.

 - Cleansing the Data – Next, with data warehouses, business knowledge is placed on top of the data and structed to prepare it to move up the curve.

 - Machine Learning and AI – How do we get to the point where we’re being pro-active?
-Predictive and prescriptive analytics, through machine learning, artificial intelligence, data science.
+Predictive and prescriptive analytics, through machine learning, artificial intelligence and data science.